 Public Infrastructure Projects

 No one likes dealing with road construction, but our growing town needs it, and keeping up with changes can be hard.
 This is an overview of major public infrastructure projects.
-You can keep up to date on these projects and their impacts online, by signing up for emailliking us on Facebook and following us on Twitter.
+You can keep up to date on these projects and their impacts online, by signing up for email and liking us on Facebook.
 If you’re looking for our notices of invitations to bid or requests for proposals, you can find them here.

 Get Road & Project Updates